Get out of the Rut and Move on!

 "Do what you’ve always done you'll get what you’ve always got!"

-Get a clear vision of where you want to go and what you have to do, set goals and then go and make them happen.
+Have a sharp vision of where you want to go and what you must do, set goals, and then make them happen.

 Identify Tasks you Should Delegate

 Identify tasks that someone else can do, freeing up your time and empowering someone else.

 These could be routine tasks, time-consuming tasks or tasks that will develop a member of the team.

 With a warning: before delegating tasks develop foolproof written procedures ... covering EVERY small detail.
 Start with the smallest, simplest tasks ... then grow them step by step.